Three toucanets bath in bromeliad flowers - photoart

 Early-morning view from the Nono-Mindo Road

-This region was in danger of having forest converted into farms, but may farmers have now found there is more money to be had from tourism.
+This region was in danger of having forest converted into farms, but many farmers have now found there is more money to be had from tourism.
 Although tourism has huge environmental impacts, in this case, it is also having a positive effect of saving this precious and unique ecosystem.

 hummingbird